What’s the harm of presenteeism?

 The nature of your job

-The nature of your job may mean taking a sick day creates extra work for you and the people around you; whether it’s finding someone to step in at short notice, filling out paperwork or the extra planning you’ll need to do.
+The nature of your job may mean taking a sick day creates extra work for you and the people around you; whether it’s finding someone to step in at short notice, the build up of e-mails you’ll go back to, the paperwork that’ll need filling out, or the extra planning you’ll need to do.
 And it’s all a lot harder when you’re not well.
 On top of that, some companies require back-to-work interviews for just one or two days off.
 All this can make it seem like it’s less hassle if you go just go in.

 If you don’t work, you don’t get paid